Where Do You Go When You Dream

-Where Do You Go When You Dream is the sixteenth studio album by Canadian country pop artist Anne Murray, released in 1981 via Capitol Records.
+Where Do You Go When You Dream is the eighteenth studio album by Canadian country pop artist Anne Murray, released in 1981 via Capitol Records.
 It reached #4 on the U.S. country album charts, and #55 on the pop album charts.
 In her native Canada, it reached #7 on the album chart.
 It was quickly certified Gold by the RIAA.

 The album's first single, "Blessed Are the Believers", was Murray's sixth #1 Country hit.
 It also reached #10 on the Billboard Adult Contemporary chart, and #34 on the Billboard Hot 100.
 "We Don't Have to Hold Out", "Another Sleepless Night" and "It's All I Can Do" were also released as follow-up singles.
 In the UK the first single was 'Where Do You Go When You Dream" (CL 16192).